spdk/spdk/doc/nvmf.md

 # NVMe-oF Target Getting Started Guide {#nvmf_getting_started}

-The NVMe over Fabrics target is a user space application that presents block devices over the network using RDMA.
-It requires an RDMA-capable NIC with its corresponding OFED software package installed to run.
-The target should work on all flavors of RDMA, but it is currently tested against Mellanox NICs (RoCEv2) and Chelsio NICs (iWARP).
+The SPDK NVMe over Fabrics target is a user space application that presents block devices over a fabrics such as Ethernet, Infiniband or Fibre Channel.
+SPDK currently supports RDMA and TCP transports.

-The NVMe over Fabrics specification defines subsystems that can be exported over the network.
+The NVMe over Fabrics specification defines subsystems that can be exported over different transports.
 SPDK has chosen to call the software that exports these subsystems a "target", which is the term used for iSCSI.
 The specification refers to the "client" that connects to the target as a "host".
 Many people will also refer to the host as an "initiator", which is the equivalent thing in iSCSI parlance.
 SPDK will try to stick to the terms "target" and "host" to match the specification.